Codeception/Codeception/docs/03-AcceptanceTests.md

 #### Forms

-Clicking links is not what takes the most time during the testing of a web site.
+Clicking links is probably not what takes the most time during the testing of a web site.
-If your site consists only of links you can skip test automation.
 The most routine waste of time goes into the testing of forms.
 Codeception provides several ways of testing forms.

 Let's submit this sample form inside the Codeception test: